Frequently Asked Questions

 From July 2012 extending for a period of four years, tourists from 14 nations that previously did require a visa to holiday in Ireland will not need a separate Irish visa if they have a short-term UK visa.
 Check here for a list of the countries able to avail of this visa waiver scheme.

-Maps and tourist literature is available from any Dublin Visitor Centre or City Sightseeing shop or the other tourist offices around Dublin.
+Maps and tourist literature is available from our City Sightseeing shop or the other tourist offices around Dublin.
 Alternatively click here to view a Google maps of the city.

 Information on all types of accommodation is available here.
 All the accommodation listings on the Visit Dublin site are approved.